 From Talking Drums to JSON Web Tokens

-A JWT is made of three parts separated by dots: header.payload.signature.
+A JWT is three pieces separated by dots: header.payload.signature.
+Each piece carries one of those

 {